Azure/azure-iot-sdks/c/serializer/tests/serializer_int/serializer_int.md

 2. set data structures to values and produce a JSON out of them

 The below table summarizes the extend of the tests.
 Columns are the major component tested, rows are the place of test.
-Cell are the test name.
+Cell contain the test name.
 All these are positive test cases (that is, no bad data offered as input).

 | where\what               | WITH_DATA                             | WITH_REPORTED_PROPERTY                             | WITH_DESIRED_PROPERTY                             | WITH_ACTION                     |
 |--------------------------|---------------------------------------|----------------------------------------------------|---------------------------------------------------|---------------------------------|